 It includes tours, entertainment, attractions, and dining suggestions.

 One of the best ways to see more of Las Vegas than the main strip, and to get more insider information, is by taking a tour.

 Enjoy the commentary during a Hop-On-Hop-Off tour from Big Bus Tours and you’ll know just where you want to spend more time on day two!

-If you want to wait until the cool of the evening to explore the Las Vegas Strip, then the Big Bus Night Tour is perfect for you.
+If you want to wait until the cool of the evening to explore the Las Vegas Strip, then the Big Bus Night Tour, or the Adults-Only Night Tour, are perfect for you.

 If you’re a foodie, you might want a local to show you where all the best eats are on this Secret Food Tour.

 If you're looking to get to know the city on a budget, take a look at the pay-what-you-like tours available in Las Vegas here.

 Las Vegas is home to an abundance of games, and not all of them are in casinos.

 If you’re a sports fan, there is probably a game you can enjoy while you’re in town.

 - Las Vegas Golden Knights - Hockey (October - June)